markfroilantandoc/documentations/README.md

-# documentations
+# snippets
-some how to's and whatnot
+some how to's and small code snippets